igankevich/libfirewall/README.md

 # Supported Linux distributions

-Currently `libfirewall` is built for the following distributions.
+Currently Libfirewall is built for the following distributions.

 | Distribution | Release | Glibc version |
 |--------------|---------|---------------|